matthw/ctf/flare-on_10/ch05/README.md

-It flare-on, you made it this far, you know how to dump shellcodes to disk and analyze them: there's no need to cover.
+It's flare-on, you made it this far, you know how to dump shellcodes to disk and analyze them: there's no need to cover.

-But you end up with code full of jumps, your tool creates functions everywhere, you can't make sense of anything and it drives you crazy.
+But you end up with a code full of jumps, your tool creates functions everywhere, you can't make sense of anything and it drives you crazy.

 ## 1. It's 2023 - who needs a deobfuscator for JUMPS ?